thenomadlad/adityadharacom/src/content/blog/retrofit-ui.md

 This is a rebuild of an earlier experiment called [server-driven MUI](/blog/hotw-002-server-driven-mui).
 That version got the idea working but was rough — Python backend, no tests, manually constructed JSON component trees.
+All it did was send a JSON representation of high level react component and leave it to the front end to build the rest of the component tree

-I came back to it in late December 2025 and started over with a clearer design.
+I came back to it in late December 2025 and started over with a clearer design:

+- a spec to represent components -- one that is easy to extend and utilize
+- a front end implementation of that spec (I used SolidJS and shoelace components just for learning)
+- two implementations of providers of the spec, backends for app developers to use:
+  - a static renderer which I used in the documentation page
+  - a spring-boot server library which can be used by java servers to declare data

 ## How it works